 SUMMARY

-IEEE-USA requests a declaratory ruling from the Commission that petitions or application technolog above 95 GHz be“a new technology or service” of Section 7 of the Communications Act of 1934, as amended.
-At present there are no FCC service rules above 95 GHz the only use permitted is experimental licenses of long term commercial opportunit Section 7 is dstimulate the innovationcapital research and development necessary for and further the goals of Section 1 of the Communications Act of 1934, as amended.
+IEEE-USA requests a declaratory ruling from the Commission that petitions or applications related to technologies and services in the frequency spectrum above 95 GHz be classified as “a new technology or service” in accordance with the terms of Section 7 of the Communications Act of 1934, as amended.
+Under Section 7, such new technologies or services are entitled to a Commission review shot clock of 12 months and the burden is placed on opponents to show that the new technologies or services are not in the public interest.

+At present there are no FCC service rules that address any applications or services which utilize frequency spectrum above 95 GHz.
+The regulatory consequence of this current limitation is that the only use permitted is with experimental licenses for this portion of the spectrum.
+Such limitation creates major uncertainties which act as a barrier to entry for innovation by precluding private sector capital investment necessary for development of long term commercial opportunities, thus precluding the accrual of public and private benefits to society.

+Clearly, the implication of Section 7 is to eliminate the regulatory uncertainties associated with Commission decisions for new technologies such as those above 95GHz (e.g., misclassification, time delays).
+Eliminating or reducing the consequent barrier to market entry as requested by IEEE-USA will stimulate the innovation and capital investment for research and development necessary for eventual introduction to the commercial marketplace.
+This, in turn will expedite numerous applications using this relatively unused portion of the spectrum and further the goals of Section 1 of the Communications Act of 1934, as amended.

 I. BACKGROUND